 Congress passed the Foreign Corrupt Practices Act in 1977, partially as a result of two separate cases against Northrop Corp. and Phillips Petroleum brought by one of Phillips & Cohen’s founding partners and his public interest law firm that exposed the use of corporate funds to pay bribes in foreign countries.

-If you would like to discuss your potential case involving an FCPA violation or other securities law violations, please use our contact form for SEC whistleblowers for the quickest response or see our “Contact Us” page.
+If you would like to discuss your potential case involving an FCPA violation or other securities law violations, please use our encrypted whistleblower contact form for a free, confidential review of your case.